Prepare Your East Bay Garden For Winter Weather

 Watch the Weather & Act Early

 In places like San Leandro, Oakland, Alameda, Castro Valley, and Hayward, winter damage is usually caused by short periods of cold combined with wet soil rather than prolonged freezing.
-Keep an eye on local forecasts and be ready to act when nighttime temperatures dip into the mid-30s.
+Keep an eye on local forecasts and be ready to act when nighttime temperatures dip into the high to mid-30s.

-Cold damage often happens overnight, so protecting plants at least several hours before a cold spell hits is far more effective than reacting afterward.
+Cold damage often happens overnight, so protecting your plants at least several hours before a cold spell hits is far more effective than reacting afterward.

 Protecting Citrus Trees & Tender Plants from Frost